Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 }
 ```

-- `minFormat` - The minimum supported pack format version.
+- `minFormat` - the minimum supported pack format version.
-- `maxFormat` - The maximum supported pack format version.
+- `maxFormat` - the maximum supported pack format version.
-- `description` - A text component for the datapack description.
+- `description` - a text component for the datapack description.

-`minFormat` and `maxFormat` are shortcut functions that accept the same arguments as `packFormat()`:
+`minFormat` and `maxFormat` are shortcut functions accepting the same arguments as `packFormat()`:

 ```kotlin
 pack {